samwho/jarvis/README.md

     $ rvm install 1.8.7

-When you've done that, you'll need to have the Bundler gem installed.
-You can install it like so:
+When you've done that, switch to Ruby 1.8.7 like so:

-    $ gem install bundler

-If you're using RVM, I recommend having Bundler in your global gemset:
+    $ rvm use 1.8.7

+Then, switch to the global gemset and install bundler:

     $ rvm gemset use global
     $ gem install bundler

+Then create a gemset for Jarvis:

+    $ rvm gemset create jarvis
+    $ rvm gemset use jarvis

 Then run bundler when inside the same directory as this README file: